om-mani-padme-hum/ezhtml/README.md

 ## Current Status

-Fully functional, and code base now reduced by over 65% due to conversion to [EZ Objects] (https://github.com/om-mani-padme-hum/ezobjects).
+Fully functional, and code base now reduced by over 65% due to conversion to [EZ Objects](https://github.com/om-mani-padme-hum/ezobjects).
 All HTML 5 elements and attributes have been implemented except those noted below.
 There are no known bugs currently, but if found they can be reported by opening an issue against the GitHub repository or by initiating a pull request with the fix.